 Digital Restart: 2003 – 2008

-“Perhaps it’s finally time for me to make this one effort: to take a good look at my life.
+“Perhaps it’s finally time for me to make this one effort: To take a good look at my life.
 I see myself in the midst of a vast desert.
 I tell what I literarily was yesterday, and I try to explain to myself how I got here.”

 – F. Pessoa ‘The Book of Disquiet’

 So I quit.
 Fired actually but that’s a whole other story.
 Didn’t matter, I wanted to do my own thing anyway.
 But back then you needed money to do your own thing.
 Even digital still cameras, which we’re just coming onto the scene, cost a small fortune.
-But I wasn’t paying much attention to that, I just wanted my short film work.
+But I wasn’t paying much attention to still photography, I just wanted my short film work.
 Ultimately, I decided to join the family construction business in Morro Bay.
 I had a dream of making a lot of money and then dumping it into my films.
 What a nightmare that became, a multi-year shit show of my own making.
 All because of my naivete, my shortcomings and my complete lack of ability as a businessman.
 By the time I realized how far off course I’d come, I was locked in and miserable and just ran downhill to bury the fact.
 It was a messy time, only to get worse.
 On all levels.

 At first, it was a company camera; website pictures, print ads, marketing materials and so on.
 But I was enjoying myself.
 I’d spent several empty years on the business and I welcomed this newfound focus on camerawork.
 It wasn’t personal and I wasn’t making my short films but I felt this little camera was moving me forward in some way and that was enough.
 I mean, I was unhappy, stressed and going broke and it was a simple, cheap and healthy diversion, which was good because most of my diversions were complex, expensive and far from healthy.
 Except rock climbing of course, there’s always rock climbing…

 But as I traveled up and down the coast for work, I began pulling off the highway and taking pictures of the ocean and the beaches.
-My home in Morro Bay was steps from the sand and I took my camera along on my walks with the dogs and I liked what I was seeing.
-By this time I’d broken off from the family business and was on my own which only worsened things.
+My home in Morro Bay was steps from the sand and I took my camera along on my walks with the dogs and liked what I was seeing.
+By this time, I’d broken off from the family business and was on my own which only worsened things.
 I mean, that just sped up the downtime and put the gutter right in view – I had a business I didn’t want, a girlfriend I didn’t love, and a house I couldn’t afford.
 More and more my dream of making short films drifted behind me and my diversions, unhealthy as they were, came up front and center to fill the void.

 Anyway, as I said; it all started on the inside.
 From 2005 to the beginning of 2008, it was all about interiors and blur.
 I was still shooting straight though, mainly around the beaches when I would get out but I needed a distraction at the house and for whatever reason, I started opening the shutter and moving the camera around.
+The basics of motion blur.
 I didn’t know what I was doing or what I was looking for but everything inside got the treatment – plants, furniture, the TV – you name it I shot it.
 Inside and all around me, everything I pointed my camera at got the spin.

 And it all makes sense now because on every level I was spinning and mostly spinning down.
 At that point, everything seemed to be heading for the toilet – My business, health, relationships, finances… All touched by uncertainty and concern.
 The only blue sky being the camera and the sudden freedom to create unique, personal work.